Water Filling Stations

 Are there limitations on the amount of water that commercial water carriers may take from the filling stations?

 Commercial water carriers are welcome to use the water filling stations, however the maximum transaction will be limited to $75.
 Commercial water carriers are encouraged to apply for an 'Approval for supply of potable water through a metered standpipe'.
-This approval will provide access to twenty four authorised hydrant fill points with increased volume supply.
-To find out how to obtain a metered hydrant standpipe, please visit Council's webpage Applying For A Metered Standpipe or contact Council on 3412 3412 to talk with a customer service representative.
+This approval will provide access to authorised hydrant fill points with increased volume supply.
+To find out how to obtain a metered hydrant standpipe, please visit Council's Standpipes webpage or contact Council on 3412 3412 to talk with a customer service representative.

 How much will water cost at the water filling stations?